 There lies the world’s third highest peak in the far northeastern corner of Nepal; the most adventurous trek in Nepal, the Kanchenjunga Base Camp Trek.
-It is the vigorous trek among all in Nepal because you have to ravine through difficult passes, mountains, and valleys.
-Your heart glows when you relax on the campfire, hear the sound of leopard and watch over the twinkling stars.
-You can spot the huge number of solitary flowers, Red panda, and Himalayan black bear on your way.
+It is a vigorous trek all in Nepal because you have to ravine through difficult passes, mountains, and valleys.
+Your heart glows when you relax on the campfire, hear the sound of leopards and watch over the twinkling stars.
+You can spot the huge number of solitary flowers, Red pandas, and Himalayan black bears on your way.

 Best Time of the Year

 We do not recommend you to trek during January and February because snowfall occurs at a high rate and almost all businesses, and lodges remain close.
 The temperature reaches -30.
 So, it’s difficult to stay at night time.
 The weather changes a bit during March but it’s still difficult to trek.
 April and May can be the favorable time for trekking because the Indian monsoon pushes the high blowing air away from the peaks.